gacetta/notes/CSS.md

     * setting the margin to a negative value makes the element grow larger
     * setting `margin: auto;` will center a block element horizontally.
       * this method works for images too.
 They're inline elements by default but can be changed to block elements using `display: block;`
+    * It's helpful to have your margins all push in the same one direction.
+That means setting the top margin to 0 and adjusting the bottom margin for items.

 These three properties can have different values for all sides: `padding-top`, `padding-right`, `padding-bottom`, and `padding-left`.
 Same for margin (and border)
 * padding (and margin and border) notation has various shorthands: